ktorn/completium-landing/docs/dapp-tools/tutorials/tuto2.md

 The following command calls the unique entry point:

 ```
-completium call 2-exec-condition --with '14'
+completium call 2-exec-condition as admin --with '14'
 ```